 Manipulation of the position of the transmitter and receiver by the user is excluded.
 The measurement itself is painless and only takes a short time.
 The intensive use of gel masses in the mouth is no longer necessary with CaviTAU®.

 In men, it is important that no beard is present.

 Brief description of CaviTAU®

-One part of the measuring unit, preferably the transducer is either on the outside somewhere on the cheek or inside on the buccal side of the mouth whereas the receiver is to be positioned on the lingual or palatal side.
-In both cases the position of transducer and receiver is well defined in a safe and simple way.
-In most cases the flexibility of the cheek is sufficient to equalize existing anatomical peculiarities and still to be able to achieve coplanarity; if not, it is possible to use a semi-solid gel.
-It should be noted that the deviations from coplanarity occur only in one dimension whereas for the Cavitat Ultrasonograph the deviations occur routinely in all three dimensions.
+One part of the measuring unit, preferably the transducer, is either on the outside somewhere on the cheek, or inside on the buccal side of the mouth.
+In contrast, the receiver is to be positioned on the lingual or palatal side.
+In both cases, the position of the transducer and receiver is well defined in a safe and simple way.
+In most cases, the flexibility of the cheek is sufficient to equalize existing anatomical peculiarities and still be able to achieve coplanarity; if not, it is possible to use a semi-solid gel.
+It should be noted that the deviations from coplanarity occur only in one dimension, whereas for the Cavitat Ultrasonograph, the deviations occurred routinely in all three dimensions.